getsentry/sentry-github-actions-app/README.md

 Currently, it is only used internally.
 We do not have a way of mapping CI events from one org to a specific Sentry dsn.

+### Current configuration

+- The App's webhook will point to the official deployment and share the same secret
+- Grant XYZ permissions

 ## Self-hosted

 ### Sentry